Mike McGrath: Legal career

-He was a Reginald Heber Smith Community Lawyer Fellow in Reno, Nevada from 1975 to 1976, and Montana's Assistant Attorney General from 1976 to 1982.
+McGrath worked in Reno, Nevada as a Reginald Heber Smith Community Lawyer Fellow from 1975 to 1976.
+He became Montana's Assistant Attorney General in 1977 and served until 1982.

 He served as County Attorney for Lewis and Clark County for five terms spanning 1982 to 2000.
 In his eighteen years as a prosecutor, McGrath focused on family violence issues, including domestic abuse and sexual assault of children.
-He ran for Governor of Montana in 1992, but lost in the Democratic primary to former State Representative Dorothy Bradley, who in turn lost the general election to Marc Racicot.
+He ran an unsuccessful campaign against Marc Racicot for Attorney General in 1988.